numbas/editor-docs/source/jme-reference.rst

 .. jme:function:: countdp(str)

     Assuming ``str`` is a string representing a number, return the number of decimal places used.
-    The string is passed through :func:`cleannumber` first.
+    The string is passed through :jme:func:`cleannumber` first.

     **Example**:
         * ``countdp("1.0")`` → ``1``